mercylifenc/mercylifenc.github.io/README.md

 ### About
 Our mission is introduce people to the Kingdom of God and his righteousness.
-We strive to bring the good news of the Gospel through locla outreach and community service.
+We strive to bring the good news of the Gospel through local outreach and community service.

 Luke 4:18 says ”The Spirit of the Lord is on me, because he has anointed me, to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free.”